 - 11 Aug 69 Duty MOS 91B2S (S is the designator for Special Forces at the time of training) Medical Specialist Training Special Forces, Company A, USASF Training Group (ABN) Fort Bragg NC

-- 10 Sep 69 Assigned to Replacement Unit USA Special Forces Training Group (ABN) Fort Bragg NC
+- 10 Sep 69 Assigned to Replacement Unit USA Special Forces Training Group (ABN) Fort Bragg NC.
+He washed out of Special Forces Training Group.

 - 2 Oct 69 Casual Duty Enroute USARFPAC Vietnam